International Taxation & Transfer Pricing

-Country By Country Reporting (CbCR) is a part of OECD’s base Erosion and Profit Shifting (BEPS) Action Plan 13.
-Large Multinationals have to prepare and the share a CbC reportable template with tax authorities in the country where they have a taxable presence.
+Country By Country Reporting (CbCR) is a part of OECD’s Base Erosion and Profit Shifting (BEPS) Action Plan 13.
+Large Multinationals have to prepare and share a CbC reportable template with tax authorities in the country where they have a taxable presence.

-- Country – by – Country Report (CbC Report): The CbC report contains information regards the functions performed, assets owned, profits earned, revenue generated, personnel employed, taxes paid, capital structure, retained earnings etc. with respect to each entity of the group which are located in different jurisdictions.
+- Country–by–Country Report (CBC Report): The CBC report contains information regards the functions performed, assets owned, profits earned, revenue generated, personnel employed, taxes paid, capital structure, retained earnings etc. with respect to each entity of the group which is located in different jurisdictions.

-- Master File: A master file report provides an overview of the groups global business operations, it’s policies on how intra – company transactions are accounted.
+- Master File: A master file report provides an overview of the groups global business operations, and it’s policies on how intracompany transactions are accounted for.
 It is generally prepared by the ultimate parent company.

 - Local File: A local file comprises of functional and economic analysis of international transactions undertaken by the local entity.